Save time searching for bad-credit, no-credit and bankruptcy car loans with this online provider — but watch out for high rates.

 - A full-time employee or have a guaranteed fixed income

-What makes car loans from car.Loan.com unique?
+What makes car.Loan.com unique?

 Free for you doesn’t mean that car.Loan.com doesn’t turn a profit.
 Dealers and lenders pay a fee to be included in its network — meaning that you won’t necessarily get the best deal out there, just the best deal that its network offers.